sablier-labs/docs/docs/concepts/02-sablier-protocol.md

 ### Streaming vs Conventional Payments

-Traditional payment systems generally involve lump-sum transfers that require trust between parties and tend to be slow in processing.
+Traditional payment systems generally involve lump-sum transfers, which rely on trust between parties, have slow processing times, and are prone to errors.
 In the context of bank transfers, payments are also subject to substantial fees and can face delays due to intermediaries.

-By contrast, Sablier introduces the concept of money streaming, enabling users to make continuous, real-time payments on a per-second basis.
+By contrast, Sablier introduces the concept of asset streaming, enabling users to make continuous, real-time payments on a per-second basis.
 This innovative approach enables seamless, frictionless transactions and promotes increased financial flexibility for users, businesses, and other entities.
 Sablier makes the passage of time itself the trust-binding mechanism, unlocking business opportunities that were previously unavailable.